Ppaja/teletalk/README.md

 ## User-Friendly Design

 TeleTalk prides itself on its user-friendly design.
-Morse code may seem daunting at first, but you'll soon discover its simplicity and efficiency.
+Morse code may seem daunting at first, but you'll soon discover its daunting.
 The platform is designed to be intuitive, making the transition to Morse code input smooth and straightforward.

 ## Why Morse Code?